askjohngeorge/vapi-vct/README.md

 ## Usage

 Vapi-VCT provides a command-line interface with several commands for managing assistants and configurations.
+(Examples below assume you created the symlink from step 4 of the installation section).

 ### Fetching Assistants